I breathe in.

 A first breath.
 The first breath I ever take among Life’s beautiful creatures.

 Finally!
-I jump high in an overwhelming burst of euphoria.
-This is the moment I have been waiting for ever since my consciousness first saw the Light.
+The bursts in my chest become too much to contain, and I jump high into the air screaming my first breath out into the world.
+This is the moment I have been waiting for since my consciousness first saw the Light.

 I have become a being made to live, laugh, cry, and die.